jodyndaniel/CityTrek/README.md

 Next, I web scraped the City of Toronto Police data and commenced cleaning, exploration and preparation for predictive modelling.
 For the robbery data, I selected events that occurred outside and were tagged as muggings - this is most relevant to pedestrians.
-For the pedestrian car collisions, I removed events that occurred on roads with road types with fewer than 10 observations.
+For the pedestrian car collisions, I removed events that occurred along roads types with fewer than 10 observations.
 I then needed to generate psedoabsences, which I did in ArcGIS by creating random points along the entire road network of the City of Toronto.
-After finding measuring priority of each event to the nearest traffic signal, stop sign, turning loop, etc (in GIS), I then used one-hot encoding to generate some dummy variables and balanced my classes.
+After measuring the proximity of each occurence/psedoabsence to the nearest crossings, give ways, traffic signals, turning loops and speed camera (in GIS), I then used one-hot encoding to generate some dummy variables and balanced my classes.
 ![Proximity](notebooks/figures/Proximity-Histogram.png)
 *Figure 1.
-Distribution of how close mugging (top) and pedestrian car collisions (bottom)occurred to crossings, give ways, traffic signals, turrinign loops and speed cameras in the City of Toronto*
+Distribution of how close mugging (top) and pedestrian car collisions (bottom)occurred to crossings, give ways, traffic signals, turning loops and speed cameras in the City of Toronto*

 #### Predicting Mugging and Pedestrian Car Collision Risk